Congrats on your pregnancy, mama!

 🔎 Dig deeper: 18 Weeks Pregnant: What to Expect

-Your baby is about the size of a mango now and their kicks are getting stronger.
+Your baby is about the size of a beef tomato or mango now and their kicks are getting stronger.

 They’re also forming vernix, a waxy covering that protects their skin from amniotic fluid.

 How big is baby?
-Your little mango is measuring in at about 9.5 inches or 240mm.
+Your little one is measuring in at about 6 inches or 153mm.

 🔎 Dig deeper: 19 Weeks Pregnant: What to Expect

 You’ve reached the halfway point of your pregnancy timeline!

 It’s likely that you now know whether you’re having a boy or girl (if you opted to find out!) or you’ll be discovering this soon.

 Baby is now the size of an eggplant, so you may have to start fighting off random strangers who insist on feeling your pregnant belly (no, this is not OK!).

 How big is baby?
 Baby’s getting big now ‒ about 9.9 inches or 250mm!

 Week 20 of pregnancy symptoms: You’re carrying a bit more weight now, so you may notice some leg cramping and your belly button popping from an innie to an outie.
 Embrace your beautiful bump, mama!